rap-lab-org/public_emoa/README.md

 ### Result file specifiction

-Result file contains 7 lines of metadata (time, n_generated, n_expanded, n_domCheck, rt_initHeu, rt_search, N).
+Result file contains 7 lines of metadata (graph_load_time, n_generated, n_expanded, n_domCheck, rt_initHeu, rt_search, N).
 N is the number of solutions found.

 Each of the N solutions are then listed in sets of three lines:
 1. The first line contains `Label: {label_id}`, where the label_id identifies the solution